Best Steam Mop Review – Top 5 Steamiest List for December, 2022 with Buying Guide

 Gruene Clean System Steam Mop & Hand Held Steamer

 The review team have the same major issue with this Gruene model as we have with the Hoover: you have to keep your finger on the trigger in order to produce steam.
 However, the Clean System has one key feature which argued for its inclusion in the best steam mop top 5 list – it’s also a hand-held steamer that can clean everything from windows to golf clubs.

 But what makes all the difference in the Clean System is that you can detach the guts of the cleaner to be worn on your shoulder with a strap, to be used as a hand-held model with a two-foot hose.
-There are also seven attachments to make it simple to steam just about anything: three different sizes of round brushes (two nylon, one brass), a window washer with squeegee attachment, an angle nozzle for nooks and cracks, a scoop nozzle for baked-on gunk, and a jet nozzle for grout.
+There are also seven attachments to make it simple to steam just about anything: three different sizes of round brushes (two nylon, one brass), a window washer with squeegee attachment, an angled nozzle for nooks and cracks, a scoop nozzle for baked-on gunk, and a jet nozzle for grout.
 There’s a tool caddy to carry all the tools on the mop but it falls off pretty easily.

 Groom+Style wouldn’t call the Gruene our steam mop of choice.
 But if we needed a decent steam mop and really needed a hand-held steamer as well, this is what we’d buy.
 It’s also good value.